 In addition to the longer format intended for more in-depth questions (see here for more details), the Department of Statistics also provides consulting advice for current OSU students in a short format.
-Appointments with consulting GTAs are available in 45 minute time slots running Week 2 through Week 10 of each quarter.
+You may schedule short-format appointments with GTAs during Weeks 2 through 10 of fall, winter and spring quarters.
+During finals week, quarter breaks and the first week of the term, the Calendar is unavailable and will (incorrectly) indicate that no appointments are available.
+Please make short-format appointments during weeks 2 through 10.
 This service is provided in conjunction with the Graduate Student Commons.
 Consulting services are not available during the summer.

 NOTE: Beginning in Spring 2020, and for the foreseeable future, all consulting sessions (long format and short format) will be held remotely over Zoom following OSU's guidance about the COVID-19 pandemic.